HUMSI — Human Security Initiative

 Apr 25, 2025Pomona, CAMexico

-Martín Majín was detained by federal agents outside his barbershop in Pomona on Tuesday.
-He was released on Wednesday or Thursday after an immigration judge granted his release.
-Majín, who had been deported almost 20 years ago and returned to the United States unauthorized months later, is set to appear before an immigration judge again on May 29.
+Martín Majín was detained by federal agents outside his barbershop in Pomona on Tuesday, with the arrest captured on security camera video showing agents approaching with weapons.
+He was released Wednesday after an immigration judge granted his release without bail.
+Majín, who was deported nearly 20 years ago and returned to the United States unauthorized months later, is scheduled to appear before an immigration judge again on May 29 in Los Angeles court.

 Woman detained at DHS office during citizenship application process